Domino & The Little Red Hen

 Early on, as Jean and I worked on the festival together, we joked about feeling like Little Red Hens.
 Even though people loved the festival and Jean’s vision for the mosaic wall, we often didn’t have enough helpers to comfortably share all that needed to be done.
 It was understandable, with all the ways neighbors choose or need to spend their time.
 And, it became challenging for our small core group, especially as the annual festival grew larger and more popular.
 We were committed to sustaining what we had created, so some of us volunteered year after year.

-We set up the festival, stayed there throughout the day, and packed and cleaned up everything at the end.
+We set up the festival, stayed there throughout the day, packed and cleaned up everything at the end.
 We left Brentwood Park as close as we could to how we found it.
 After every festival, often the same evening, many of us gathered for a warm celebratory dinner at a local restaurant.
 Then we’d mostly scatter to recharge and focus on our own lives until we came together again a few months before the next festival.

 In the fable, the Little Red Hen ate all the bread after no one helped her make it.
 I was among the volunteers who chose to make the bread and give much of it away.
 Over time, our choices took a precious toll.
 Several of us met with a nonprofit expert, who told us about grants that would help lighten the load for volunteers.
 That sounded wise; I was ready to help.
 Others decided against it, and the festival remained grassroots.
 In the end, several people openly focused their anger on me; others stayed silent.
 I reached out again and again to see if we could restore common ground and civility.
 Some tried.